angarsky/diveintopython/learn/file_handling/json.md

 ### Parsing JSON

-If you have a JSON string and want to parse it in Python, you can use the `loads()` function from the `json` module.
+If you have a JSON string and want to parse json in Python, you can use the `loads()` function from the `json` module.
 Here's an example:

 ```python
 import json